 What happens to your pension benefits when you take parental leave

-As you'd expect, the different types of parental leave have different impacts on your pension benefits.
 While all maternity, paternity or adoption leave arrangements should be discussed directly with your employer, the following guidelines outline the way each type of leave is treated for pension benefit purposes.

 Maternity leave